 In 2019, Smith emerged, and in a receiving corps that included Jeudy, Ruggs, and electric up-and-comer Jaylen Waddle, Smith distinguished himself as the most consistent receiver in the group.
 Buoyed by the excellence of quarterback Tua Tagovailoa, Smith hauled in 68 catches for 1,256 yards and 14 touchdowns.
 By now, defenders were wise to Smith’s unbreakable poise and focus.

 But the best was yet to come for Smith, who opted to stay for his senior season while Jeudy and Ruggs went to the draft.

 Smith’s Heisman-worthy 2020 campaign

-In 11 games so far this season, Smith has 98 catches for 1,511 yards and 17 touchdowns.
-Since Jaylen Waddle went down with a season-ending injury against Tennessee, Smith has 53 receptions for 955 yards and 13 scores.
-Smith has somehow made the Alabama offense forget about its most dynamic player, and he’s done so by simply playing his game.
+In the 11-game 2020 regular season, Smith logged 98 catches for 1,511 yards and 17 touchdowns.
+After Jaylen Waddle went down with an ankle injury against Tennessee, Smith took the brunt of the workload, hauling in 53 receptions for 955 yards and 13 scores.
+Smith somehow made the Alabama offense forget about its most dynamic player, and he did so by simply playing his game.

-Now, with the College Football Playoffs approaching, Smith is the official winner of the Heisman Trophy.
+Ahead of the College Football Playoff, Smith became the official winner of the Heisman Trophy.
 The last wide receiver to win the trophy was Michigan’s Desmond Howard in 1991.
 Before that, it was NFL Hall-of-Famer Tim Brown in 1987.
-By being selected, Smith ended a three-decade drought, and put himself in exclusive company.
+By being selected, Smith ended a three-decade drought and put himself in exclusive company.

 DeVonta Smith puts together immaculate performance in Championship game